 The jaw needs to be perfectly in balance with the rest of the skull and opened just enough for it to look natural.

-At Elasmo-Morph, we clean and prepare shark skulls of many different species including:
+At Elasmo-Morph, we clean and prepare shark skulls (and fish) of many different species including: